openapi-processor/openapi-processor-spring/docs/generatr/index.md

 generate a java interfaces for the endpoints.
 It is the projects task to implement them.

 Let's take a look at a very simple example.
 The following open api yaml describes a very simple endpoint.
-A call to the `/ping` endpoint will simply respond with a plain text `pong` string.
+A call to the `/ping` endpoint will simply respond with a plain text string result.

 ```yaml
     openapi: 3.0.2